 Particulate matter (PM) refers to particles, or aerosols, that are suspended in the atmosphere.
-PM originates from a variety of anthropogenic mobile and stationary combustion sources, including solid-fuel burners, vehicles and industrial discharges.
-It also occurs naturally as agricultural dust, entrained road dust, airborne marine aerosol and pollen.
+PM originates from a variety of anthropogenic mobile and stationary combustion sources including solid-fuel burners, vehicles and industrial discharges.
+It also occurs naturally as agricultural dust, entrained road dust, airborne marine aerosol, and pollen.

-PM comprises a wide variety of physical and chemical compositions, depending on the source and size of the particles.
-Regardless of shape or composition, PM aerosols generally occur in one of two size categories: 'Fine fraction' for particles with an equivalent aerodynamic diameter smaller than 2.5 micrometres, and 'coarse fraction', which encompasses all particles with aerodynamic diameters between 2.5 and 10 micrometres.
+PM comprises a wide variety of physical and chemical composition depending on the source and size of the particles.
+Regardless of shape or composition, aerosols generally occur in one of two size categories.
+They are referred to as the "fine" fraction" for particles with an equivalent aerodynamic diameter smaller than 2.5 micrometres, and the "coarse" fraction which encompasses all particles with aerodynamic diameters between 2.5 and 10 micrometres.
 PM10 refers to the fine and coarse fractions together.

-Generally, the fine fraction ($PM{2.5}$) is emitted from anthropogenic sources and is a result of incomplete combustion. $PM{2.5}$ includes a large number of organic and inorganic compounds, metals and black carbon (i.e. soot).
+Generally, the fine fraction ($PM{2.5}$) is emitted from anthropogenic sources and is a result of incomplete combustion. $PM{2.5}$ includes a large number of organic and inorganic compounds, metals, and black carbon, i.e. soot.
 These particles can remain suspended in the air for many days or weeks and can be transported hundreds of kilometres.

-Coarse fraction PM ($PM{2.5-10}$) typically originates when mechanical forces are at play, which includes wind action for natural sources such as pollen and sea salt, because abrasive and crushing actions contribute to the suspension of road dust.
+Coarse fraction PM typically originates where mechanical forces are at play.
+This includes wind action for natural sources such as pollen and sea salt; abrasive and crushing actions contribute to the suspension of road dust.
 Particles in this fraction tend to fall out of suspension within minutes or hours and can travel anywhere from a few hundred metres to 50 kilometres.

-Large-scale epidemiological public health studies (Pope and Dockery, 2006) implicate both short-term (hourly/daily) and long-term (annual) exposure to PM{10} with adverse health effects.
+Large-scale epidemiological health studies conducted by Pope and Dockery (2006) implicate both short-term (hourly/daily) and long-term (annual) exposure to PM{10} with adverse health effects.
 Due to its small size, PM{10} is easily inhalable and the smaller the particle size, the deeper into the respiratory system it can travel.
-More recent research (World Health Organisation, 2013) indicates that adverse health effects are more closely related to the fine and 'ultra-fine' (less than 1.0 μ m) fractions.
-This evidence was recently noted by the Parliamentary Commissioner for the Environment (PCE, 2015).
+More recent research by the World Health Organisation (2013) indicates that adverse health effects are more closely related to the fine and "ultra-fine" (less than 1.0 μm) fractions.
+This evidence was recently noted by the Parliamentary Commissioner for the Environment (2015).

 Adverse health effects cross a wide spectrum from irritation to respiratory systems to, at the extreme end of the spectrum, cases of premature death.
 The most common adverse health associations with PM are increased rates of respiratory and cardio-pulmonary events.
-Most affected are young children, the elderly and people with relevant pre-existing conditions.
+Most affected are young children, the elderly, and people with relevant pre-existing conditions.